frojo/yarnspinnergd/README.md

   * GDScript is not statically typed by default. yarnspinnergd tries to leverage GDScript's [optional static typing](https://docs.godotengine.org/en/3.1/getting_started/scripting/gdscript/static_typing.html) where it can, but that part of Godot is still pretty buggy.
   * [Coroutines work differently in Godot](https://docs.godotengine.org/en/3.1/getting_started/scripting/gdscript/gdscript_basics.html#coroutines-with-yield)
 * As mentioned, this port is [missing many features](#missing-features)
+* Some of the spellings have been Americanized (e.g. `tokenise` -> `tokenize`).
+Not for any good reason.
+But if you're grepping for something and you can't find it, that might be why

 ## How to contribute